Ximi1970/systray-x/README.md

 # SysTray-X

-SysTray-X is system tray extension for Thunderbird 68+.
+SysTray-X is a system tray extension for Thunderbird 68+.
 The add-on uses the WebExtension API's to control an external system dependent system tray application.

 The add-on and system tray application can do: